 Conservation Programs: Encourage state government plans to spend money to create a conservation easement.
 Pay farmers development value of their land to continue to grow and require deed restrictions to for future development.

-Tighten the regulations of the Small Business Administration to prevent large corporations from using so much of its funds.
+Tighten the regulations of the Small Business Administration to prevent large corporations from using so much of its funds for non small business activity.

 We need a people’s food plan and it must have health, the environment and justice at its heart.